-POTENTIAL - Potential to improve and develop into an elite basketball player Great attitude, coachability, room for growth/improvement, rapid improvement in performance level in a short period of time, physical attributes.
+POTENTIAL - Potential to improve and develop into a higher level basketball player Great attitude, coachability, room for growth/improvement, rapid improvement in performance level in a short period of time, physical attributes.

-APPLICATION - Individual application in training and competitionAttendance, availability, respect to coaches/teammates/officials, outstanding work ethic, compete in every drill, compete on every play.
+APPLICATION - Individual application in training and competition

+Reliability, availability, respect to coaches/teammates/officials, outstanding work ethic, compete in every drill, compete on every play.